akisonlyforu/design-patterns/src/structural/bridge/Readme.md

 ## What is Bridge Pattern?

 Bridge Pattern is a structural design pattern that separates an abstraction from its implementation so that both can vary independently.
 It applies Single Responsibility and Open-Closed Principles by switching from inheritance to composition, allowing both hierarchies to be developed independently without affecting each other.

+## Inheritance vs Composition
+Inheritance can only grow in one direction but composition can grow in multiple independent directions.

 ## Purpose